SoundScapeRenderer/ssr/doc/manual/general.rst

 ------------

-The SoundScape Renderer (SSR) is a software framework for real-time spatial audio reproduction running under GNU/Linux, Mac OS X and possibly some other UNIX variants.
+The SoundScape Renderer (SSR) is a software framework for real-time spatial audio reproduction running under GNU/Linux, macOS and possibly some other UNIX variants.
 The MS Windows version is experimental.

 The current implementation provides: